WHAT IS MENSTRUAL POVERTY ?

 Menstrual poverty is a global problem that affects women around the world.
-In Kenya, it has two dimensions.
+In East Africa, it has two dimensions.
 First - many women cannot afford to buy sanitary pads.
 Second - the sanitary pads are simply not there.

 Formative research shows that girls face monthly challenges, with 65% of women and girls in Kenya unable to afford sanitary pads.
 Only 50% of girls say that they openly discuss menstruation at home.
 Just 32% of rural schools have a private place for girls to change their menstrual product.
 And only 12% of girls in Kenya would be comfortable receiving the information from their mother.